msyea/msyea.github.io/_posts/2017-07-08-running-windows-app-headless-in-container.md

 ---
 **Skip to "Now the meat of the post" if financial data doesn't interest you.**

 I had a problem.
-I have been building a data visualisation app in Node/React for a client and have been sourcing my data from the undocumented/deprecated Yahoo Finance API.
+I have been building a data analysis/visualisation app in Node/React for a client and have been sourcing my data from the undocumented/deprecated Yahoo Finance API.
 It turns out that (surprisingly) the *undocumented/deprecated* Yahoo Finance API doesn't provide complete or consistent data for UK stocks (we're interested in the fundamental and